Career Profile

 Iona Systems Ltd. International

-Senior software developer at Iona Systems working on the Orcfax and Arkly initiatives.
+Senior Software Developer working on the Orcfax and Arkly platforms.

 • Development of Web3 oracle technology for the Cardano blockchain.